GB Election Results 2020: Party position in Gilgit Baltistan Assembly

-As of 11:30pm, PTI was in the lead in nine of 24 constituencies.
+As of 1:38am Monday, PTI was in the lead in eight of 24 constituencies.

 |Party name